jbodah/spy_rb/README.md

-# spy.rb
+# Spy

-Sinon.JS-style Test Spies for Ruby
+SinonJS-style Test Spies for Ruby

+## Description

+Spy brings everything that's great about Sinon.JS to Ruby.
+Mocking frameworks work by stubbing out functionality.
+Spy works by listening in on functionality and allowing it to run in the background.
+Spy is designed to be lightweight and work alongside Mocking frameworks instead of trying to replace them entirely.

 ## Install